Narcissism and Tyranny — The Consequence of Executive Egocentrism

 In our Republican context of governance, the spirit of public service was and remains essential for the advancement of Liberty, while the consequence of self-service has always been irrevocably linked to tyranny.

 Our generation of Patriots understands this distinction, and we are steadfast in our fidelity to the higher calling of Liberty.
 However, this fraternity of dedicated Patriots has always been, and will likely always be, in the minority – which is to say we must each resolve to give our all.
-As often noted, Samuel Adams wrote, “It does not take a majority to prevail … but rather an irate, tireless minority, keen on setting brushfires of freedom in the minds of men.”
+As Samuel Adams wrote, “Let us consider, brethren, we are struggling for our best birthrights and inheritance… Let us disappoint the Men who are raising themselves on the ruin of this Country.”

 In the generations since our founding, Liberty has suffered excessive insult by the rise of men who, under the banner of “public service,” are motivated principally by self service – and the greater the drive toward self service, the greater the threat to Liberty.

 Recent history records the ascension of politicians who were incontrovertibly motivated by self service masquerading as public service – Ted Kennedy, Bill Clinton, Albert Gore, John Kerry and John Edwards, to name a few.
 All of these men share tragic family histories, which indelibly imprinted them from birth.
 Each also has a common diagnosis for his behavior: Narcissistic Personality Disorder (NPD).

 Understanding this pathology is key to defeating our opponents who manifest it.